*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

-I’m assuming the reason you’re here is to understand what separates the designs from each other and ultimately in what use case scenario a SCT will be better suited and vice versa for the Mak’s.
+The reason you’re here right now is likely so you can understand what separates the designs from each other and ultimately learn which optical variation will be better for specific scenarios.

-In short, a Maksutov-cassegrain telescope is generally better for planet viewing due to the narrow and generally large focal ratios, however this also does compromise the astrophotography performance of a telescope, which is an area Schmidt-Cassegrain telescopes don’t suffer nearly as much from yet, still have plenty of ability when viewing planets.
+In short, a Maksutov-cassegrain telescope is generally better for planet viewing due to the narrow and generally large focal ratios, however this also does compromise the astrophotography performance of Mak telescopes, which is an area Schmidt-Cassegrain telescopes don’t suffer nearly as much from whilst still having plenty of ability when viewing planets.

 Why Do Both Designs Share The Cassegrain Name?

-The simple answer is because both the Mak and SCT use the same variation of optics found within telescope tubes, which as I mentioned above are known as compound optics.
+The simple answer is because both the Mak and SCT use the same variation of optics, which as I mentioned above are known as compound optics.

 These optics are also commonly regarded as a hybrid of the other 2 variations namely reflector and refractor optics.
 This is because compound telescope tend to use a concave primary mirror that goes across the bottom plane of the telescope, whilst the secondary mirror incorporates a convex design on which the light bounces on the secondary spot on the mirror and through the hole in between the primary mirror.